First-order methods for Stochastic Variational Inequality problems with Function Constraints: Introduction

 We provide formal definitions for several concepts introduced earlier.
-We consider the general case where $F$ is possibly composed of Lipschitz continuous, and bounded discontinuous monotone operators, satisfying
+We consider the general case where $F$ is possibly composed of Lipschitz continuous and bounded discontinuous monotone operators, satisfying

 where the $L$-term arises from the Lipschitz continuous component and the $H$-term from the discontinuous component.
-When $H = 0$, the above definition reduces to Lipschitz continuous operator which is also called as ``smooth operator'' in some VI literature.
-We assume that $g_j$ is composed of smooth and nonsmooth components satisfying the following Lipschitz-type property:
+When $H = 0$, the above definition reduces to a Lipschitz continuous operator, also known as a ``smooth operator'' in some VI literature.
+We assume that $g_j$ is comprised of smooth and nonsmooth components satisfying the following Lipschitz-type property:

 where $L_{g_j}$-term arises from the Lipschitz smooth component of $g_j$ and $H_{g_j}$-term arises from the nonsmooth component of $g_j$.
-Using \eqref{eq:g_i-Lipschitz-property} and Cauchy-Schwarz inequality, it is easy to see that
+Using \eqref{eq:g_i-Lipschitz-property}, Cauchy-Schwarz inequality and convexity of $g_j, j=1, \dots,m$, it is easy to see that